Metaswitch/clearwater-readthedocs/docs/Geographic_redundancy.md

 follows.

 1. Create independent deployments for each of the regions, with separate DNS entries.
-On each node, set up `/etc/clearwater/local_settings` so that `etcd_cluster` contains both the local and remote nodes, and so that the `local_site_name` and `remote_site_name` values reflect which GR site the node is in.
-2. Ensure that `clearwater-cluster-manager` and `clearwater-config-manager` packages are installed.
+See [the manual install instructions](Manual_Install.md) for the required GR settings.
 3. Configure Route 53 to forward requests for bono according to latency.
     To do this, for each region, create one record set, as follows.
     -   Name: &lt;shared (non-geographically-redundant) DNS name\>